slackapi/node-slack-sdk/docs/_pages/getting_started.md

 headings:
     - title: Create a Slack app
     - title: Setting up your local project
-    - title: Sending a notification with incoming webhooks
-    - title: Calling a web API method
+    - title: Sending a message with the web API
 ---

 You've never built a Slack app before?
 Want some direction on how to use this package?
 Well, my